operativeit/nova-rating-field/README.md

 ### Other Packages You Might Like

 - [Nova Rating Field](https://github.com/operativeit/nova-rating-field) - A Star rating Nova 4 field to use in your Laravel Nova apps.
-- [Nova Rating Field](https://github.com/operativeit/nova-feedback-field) - An Emoji feedback Nova 4 field to use in your Laravel Nova apps.
+- [Nova Feedback Field](https://github.com/operativeit/nova-feedback-field) - An Emoji feedback Nova 4 field to use in your Laravel Nova apps.
 - [Nova Input Group](https://github.com/operativeit/nova-input-group) - A Laravel Nova 4 text field formatted as input group
 - [Nova Signature](https://github.com/operativeit/nova-signature) - A Laravel Nova 4 signature pad